mabuonomo/yggdrasil-ts/README.md

 ## YGGDRASIL
-A prototype of a nodejs server, written in Typescript, with JWT authentication, GraphQL and TypeORM
+A boilerplate of a nodejs server, written in Typescript, with JWT authentication, GraphQL and TypeORM

 ## Prerequisites
 * MongoDB